1994 Labour Party leadership election: Result

-Tony Blair won, and led the party to its first general election victory for twenty-three years at the 1997 Election.
+Tony Blair won, and led the party to its first general election victory for twenty-three years at the 1997 general election.
 Prescott won the deputy leadership poll, and went on to become Deputy Prime Minister during Blair's premiership.
 Beckett would also serve both in the Shadow Cabinet and then the Cabinet throughout Blair's term as leader, eventually becoming the last of the three Foreign Secretaries of the Blair ministries.

 The next leadership election to take place occurred when Blair resigned in June 2007; this election was won by Gordon Brown, who ran uncontested.
 The next contested election would be in 2010, when Brown resigned.